 There is nothing stopping a doctor or nurse reviewing this information and bringing people in where the information provided is insufficient or where complications arise.
 But there are huge benefits to keeping simple, straightforward cases on an efficient path, allowing healthcare professionals to focus on the not-so-simple cases.

 Although many of us would be unhappy with attending an appointment and coming out with a treatment plan without ever seeing a healthcare professional, there needs to be some trust in the system.

 AI could eventually offer full audit trails and query professionals who don’t spot conditions that may be red-flagged in tests – potentially saving the system billions annually in medical negligence claims.

 There is enough backing to start phasing in AI

 Whilst only 37% of us would allow an AI/robot to operate on us for invasive/major surgery, a massive 47% would gladly go under the robot’s knife for non-invasive/minor surgery.
 So while the major surgery patients are operated on by a surgeon, 47% of patients who opted for minor surgery by robots have freed up professionals to apply their expertise in more pressing areas.
 Where the provision of robotic surgeries to be correctly implemented, ever-growing waiting lists could significantly improve over just a matter of months.

 So there is mileage in having AI in our theatres, and – say it softly – it’s already there.

-Many doctors are using AI systems that replicate their own movements. translating a cm of movement to a mm of robotic movement allows for incredible accuracy in the most difficult of surgeries.
-Technology exists that even detects and reduces the tremors of a human hand.
+Many doctors are using AI systems that replicate their own movements. translating a cm of movement to an mm of robotic movement allows for incredible accuracy in the most difficult of surgeries.
+The technology exists that even detects and reduces the tremors of a human hand.